fredemmott/HTCC/docs/settings.md

 These values should be set with the included `PointCtrlCalibration.exe` program.

+## PointCtrlVID, PointCtrlPID (firmware developers and custom button boxes only)

+DWORDs containing 16-bit USB vendor and product IDs.

+Change the USB vendor ID and product ID that this project looks for when trying to find a PointCTRL device.

+## PointCtrlFCUButtonL1-L3, PointCtrlFCUButtonR1-R3 (firmware developers and custom button boxes only)

+DWORD button indices starting at 0.

+FCU L1 is the button farthest from your wrist on your left hand, L3 is closest.
+R1-R3 are the buttons on your right hand.

 ## CheckSupportedGame (developers only)

 DWORD 0 (disabled) or 1 (enabled); do nothing in unsupported games.